-Shares of Qutoutiao Inc. (Nasdaq: QTT) plummeted over 20% on Thursday after the company was called out at a consumer rights show for misleading ads claims.
-The company then took its application off the Apple app store.
+Shares of Qutoutiao Inc. (Nasdaq: QTT) plummeted over 20% on Thursday after the company was called out at a consumer rights show and then took its application off the shelves at Apple’s app store.

-In addition, advertisements for "making money while playing mobile phones" also frequently appear on Qutoutiao's platform, but it which turned out to be are the illegal lottery tickets sales and the gambling business.
+In addition, some advertisements for "making money while playing mobile phones" are also frequently appearing on the Qutoutiao’s platform, but it turned out to be are the illegal lottery tickets sales and the gambling business.

 The Shanghai-based mobile content operator apologized for the misleading advertisements and said the company has set up a special committee on advertisement governance and is conducting an investigation of the ads on the platform.

 “Once relevant issues are found, it is resolutely and strictly investigated and banned,” Qutoutiao said in a statement on Thursday.